Trump demands $100,000 fee for coveted tech-centric H-1B work visas

 President Donald Trump has signed a proclamation imposing a $100,000 fee on H-1B visa applicants.

-H-1B visas are designed to bring highly-skilled foreign workers to the U.S. for jobs that are deemed difficult to fill, particularly in tech.
+H-1B visas are designed to bring highly skilled foreign workers to the U.S. for jobs that are deemed difficult to fill, particularly in the tech sector.
 Since 2012, about 60 percent of all H-1B visas have gone to workers in computer-related jobs, according to the Pew Research Center.

 At the Friday afternoon signing, Trump told reporters, “We need great workers, and this pretty much ensures that that's what's going to happen.”
 Commerce Secretary Howard Lutnick also noted the fee will be required annually.